 Caring for Green Beans

-Keep your beans' soil watered and moist but never soggy, and like i said before, a balanced liquid fertilizer will be good for your beans, but they don't need it.
+Keep your beans' soil watered and moist but never soggy.
+As mentioned above, a balanced liquid fertilizer will be good for your beans, though it is not required.

 Pole Bean Care

-As soon as your seedlings are tall enough to reach your trellis, or pole, or whatever you have to support them, you are going to want to lightly tie them to it and start training them to climb it.
+As soon as your seedlings are tall enough to reach your trellis, pole, or whatever you have to support them, you are going to want to lightly tie them to it.
+Then, start training them to climb it.

 Bush Bean Care

-To support your bush beans, all you need to do is poke sticks, posts, driveway markers, ...etc, about every two feet along your bean patch.
+To support your bush beans, all you need to do is select some type of small stabilizing structure (e.g., sticks, posts, driveway markers).
+Poke these into the soil about every two feet along your bean patch.
 Then tie lengths of twine from post to post to create a fence-like structure for the bean plants to rest on when they start producing.
-I've rarely seen bush bean plants get any taller than two feet so your "fence" doesn't need to be any taller than that.
+I've rarely seen bush bean plants get any taller than two feet, so your "fence" doesn't need to be any taller than that.